hmrc/pillar2-submission-api/resources/public/api/conf/common/errors.md

 If an API request generates an error, the error is listed in the Response section of each endpoint.
 If you need more information on API errors, please read the [reference guide](https://developer.service.hmrc.gov.uk/api-documentation/docs/reference-guide contains more information about errors.

-All of the errors listed in the table return a 422 HTTP code.
+All of the errors listed here return a 422 HTTP code.

 | Error Code/Message | Next Steps |
 | -------------------| -----------|